The Devil is a Part-Timer is an action-comedy. I enjoyed the action. The same can’t be said for the comedy.

 Satan’s friendly too.
 You couldn’t ask for a better neighbour.

-Satan finally gets annoyed when a rival fast foot chain – SFC (sells fried chicken; also totally unique brand for legal reason) – opens up opposite his MgRonalds.
-He doesn’t get so annoyed that he’ll do anything about it other than throw more effort into marketing MgRonalds.
+Satan finally gets annoyed when a rival fast food chain – SFC (sells fried chicken; also totally unique brand) – opens up opposite his MgRonalds.
+He doesn’t get so annoyed that he’ll do anything about it other than throwing more effort into marketing MgRonalds.

 The action is pretty good.
-There’s no spoilers in suggesting that supernatural trouble follows Satan around.
-He does have access to magic and as it happens the Earth situations in which he gets magic are pretty dramatic and short lived.
-Characters transform into demons that’s always fun.
+There are no spoilers in suggesting that supernatural trouble follows Satan around.
+He does have access to magic and as it happens the Earth situations in which he gets magic are pretty dramatic and short-lived.
+Characters transform into demons and that’s always fun.

 Favourite part?
 Lucifer turning up as NEET.
 Least favourite part?
 The Satan was challenged as to why he was such a jerk back in his empire but is nice now.
 He hadn’t really thought about it before.

 My copy of The Devil Is A Part-Timer was provided for review.
 The DVD and Blu-ray complete set includes episodes 1 to 13 and was released in the UK in October 2014 by Manga UK.

 Check the comments below to see what readers have to say.

 GeekNative Is the other half Judy?
 Will have a read later, thx for sharing.

 GeekNative Is the other half Judy?
 Will have a read later, thx for sharing :)

 GeekNative …why does the guy in front look like Ash Ketchum?
 Is THAT why Ash never ages?!?!